dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 - simplifying conceptualization of social physics by observing voice communication in video games.
-  - in overwatch & other FPS you can't hear the other team signaling, but if they leverage that, they can anticipate your movements in a way that doesn't expose information to you
+  - in overwatch & other FPS you can't hear the other team signaling, but if they leverage team communication well, they can anticipate your movements in a way that doesn't expose information to you

 - [Calculating the configurational entropy of a landscape mosaic](https://www.fs.fed.us/rm/pubs_journals/2016/rmrs_2016_cushman_s001.pdf)